condericson/mealprepapp/README.md

 ## Version 2.0 changes and added functionality:
 Applications can always improve upon themselves.
 Areas in which [Dinner Plans] can improve are:
 * Provide option for users to upload their own images to user created recipes.
-* Add checkboxes for grocery list modal.
+* Add check boxes for grocery list modal.
 * Create 404 page for navigating to a page that doesn't exist.
 * Provide more feedback for users for incorrect inputs (i.e. already existing usernames).
 * Provide responsive styling for landscape view on mobile device.